 “[O]verdue borrowers get hit with multiple fees and may even have their bank accounts closed,” Cordray said.

-When rule is expected
+When rule is expected to take effect

 The rule would take effect 21 months after it is published in the Federal Register, expected shortly – unless Congress acts to repeal it within 60 legislative-calendar days.
 Some Republican members have excoriated the draft of the rule released last year as government overreach that will deny access to emergency loans.
 The Financial CHOICE Act, backed by Rep. Jeb Hensarling, R.-Texas, and approved by the House in June, would forbid the CFPB from regulating payday loans.